bcrossley712/fs-journal/quizzes/week06.md

 **5.** What does the `L` represent in the `SOLID` principles?
 <!-- enter you answer in the space below -->
 ```
+Some guys name.
+We haven't expanded on the SOLID principles other than Single resposibility.
+However I have noticed that despite not using the names, we adhere to the principles.
 ```
 **6.** Which component in Vue does the vue-router use to mount pages onto?
 <!-- enter you answer in the space below -->